TimIsabella/FDM_3D_Printer_FlowManager/README.md

 oval circumference shape which is common with filament.

-In addition to diameter measurement, a digital encoder wheel can be placed as a third point of contact, separate from the lever wheels to precisely measure flow, including retracts, priming, skipping, and run-out.
+In addition to diameter measurement, a digital encoder wheel can be placed as a third point of contact, separate from the lever wheels to precisely measure overall filament movement, including retracts, priming, skipping, jamming, and run-out.

 This measurement is then sent by serial to the ESP8266 module that contains a small webserver that wirelessly transmits g-code commands to any WiFi enabled 3D printer to continuously adjust the flow rate live.